/

 Qui patitur means "who suffers (or endures)", and it's acting as a fused relative, just like its translation in English.
 Even in Latin, though, we can't tell if that fused relative is a subject or an object.
 It's the same problem that confuses English speakers about whoever and whomever.
 So actually, what we have here is a translation that is faithful even in preserving the ambiguity of the original!

-I originally named this site 'Vincit Qui Patitur'.
-It's a Latin phrase, translated as "he conquers who endures", and is attributed to the Roman satirist Persius.
+'Vincit Qui Patitur' as a Latin phrase is translated as "he conquers who endures", and is attributed to the Roman satirist Persius.

-I'd read that ambiguous, archaic phrase more simply as such: "he who endures, conquers".
+I'd read this ambiguous, archaic phrase more simply as "he who endures, conquers".

 Filed under: